Deseret CWMU Buck Deer

 Number of public tags: thirteen (13)

 The hunter will be able to choose one of the hunt weeks below.
 There are two weeks of hunts to choose from, and the number of hunters per week is limited.
-We will allow a maximum of six (6) hunters on week 1.
-Week 2 doesn’t have a limit.
 Once we send out the email and the letter, the hunters can pick their preferred week(s).
-Please understand that week selection is on a first come, first served basis.
-Once the week’s limit has been reached, we will not add any more hunters.
-Please note you may not get your top priority week.
+Please understand that week selection is on a first-come, first-served basis.
+We will not add more hunters once the week’s limit has been reached.
+Please note that you may not get your top priority week.

-If you plan on applying for the hunt for this season, please make sure you have both weeks available, or at a minimum, the hunter needs to be available for week 2 as there is no limit on the number of hunters for week 2.
+If you plan to apply for this season's hunt, please make sure you have both weeks available, or, at a minimum, that the hunter is available for week 2, as there is no limit on the number of hunters for week 2.

 Guided: Yes, two hunters to one guide.
 NO COST